yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 ======

 An issuer is an entity that issues a credential to an earner.
-Typically this issuer knows the person by their first name, last name, SSN or other forms of PII which the issuer uses as identifiers.
+Typically this issuer knows the person by their first name, last name or other forms of PII which the issuer uses as identifiers.
 By using a DID in lieu of other PII, the issuer could be limited to only the PII that is relevant to issue the credential and nothing more.
 For example, the